ngeno7/AWS/README.md

  - Public key is held and kept by AWS and private is your responsibility to keep and ensure it is not lost.
  - It is possible to use the same key pair on multiple instances.
  - You can set up additional less privileged access controls such as local windows accounts.

+    It is your responsibility to maintain and install the latest OS updates and security patches released by the OS vendor as dictacted within the AWS shared responsibility model.

 ## AWS NETWORKING FUNDAMENTALS
 Default VPC has: